matbyte-com/vyhub-documentation/docs/guide/shop/payment_gateway.md

 > If you want to test the payments with a test account first, do the steps below, but with a `TEST` application.

 1. [Create a Stripe account](https://dashboard.stripe.com/register) or log into your existing one.
-2. (Only required before Sepember 2024) Enable
-   `Stripe Workbench` [here](https://dashboard.stripe.com/settings/early_access).
+2. (Only required before September 2024) Enable `Stripe Workbench` [here](https://dashboard.stripe.com/settings/early_access).
 3. Open [Stripe Workbench](https://dashboard.stripe.com/workbench/overview) and locate the `API keys` section.
 4. In your VyHub instance, create a Stripe payment gateway, insert your `Public Key` and `Private Key` and select your